jezzsantos/saastack/docs/design-principles/0010-rest-api.md

 ### Resource Base URLs

-2 base URL's for each resource: one for collections, the other for elements
+2 base URLs for each resource: one for collections, the other for elements

 For example:

 `/cars`   for several cars (a collection) `/cars/{carid}`  for a specific car (an element)

-> Resource names are always lowercased, and pluralized
+> Resource names are always lower cased, and pluralized

+Multi-word resources use a hyphen in the name

+For example:

+`/delivery-vans` for several delivery vans (a collection)

-### Verb Schemes
+### Method Schemes

 There are a number of popular schemes for REST APIs today.